koor-tech/koor/Documentation/Storage-Configuration/Object-Storage-RGW/ceph-object-multisite.md

 The access key and secret key of the system user are keys that allow other Ceph clusters to pull the realm of the system user.

-#### Getting the Realm Access Key and Secret Key from the Rook Ceph Cluster
+#### Getting the Realm Access Key and Secret Key from the Koor Cluster

 ##### System User for Multisite